Surprise at the south pole of Mars!

 “On Earth, bright reflections are often an indication of liquid water, even in buried lakes like Lake Vostok (below the surface of the East Antarctic ice sheet, which was under 3 kilometers of ice for millions of years.)
 But on Mars, the prevailing view was that it was too cold to form such lakes.”

 “I used layers of CO2 embedded within water ice because we know they are already present in large quantities near the surface of the ice sheet.
-In principle, I could have used layers of rock or even dusty water ice and I would have had similar results,” Lalish added.
+In principle, I might have used layers of rock or even dusty water ice and I would have had similar results,” Lalish added.

 The discovery of water on Mars is vital because it can be an indication of the presence of life there, as well as a resource that humans can use to develop an outpost.